Charger images

 Occoquan Bay National Wildlife Refuge is located where the Potomac River meets the Occoquan River.
 The refuge's diverse grassland, marsh, and forest habitats attract a variety of songbirds, raptors, and waterfowl.
 At 642 acres, the refuge has 4 miles of trails, an information center, interpretive kiosks, a photography blind, a gazebo, and two pavilions.

 In the winter, there is waterfowl to be seen in the bay.
 It is a stopping point for many birds during spring and fall migration.
-In the summer, many birds nest there, including Yellow-breasted Chat and Blue-gray Gnatcatcher.
+In the summer, many birds nest there, including Yellow-breasted Chat and Blue-grey Gnatcatcher.
 It is a breeding site for Bald Eagle.

 Grassland/open-country breeding birds like Eastern Meadowlark, Indigo Bunting, Field Sparrow, Red-winged Blackbird and American Goldfinch arrive at the end of April.
 Raptors migrate through the Refuge in April and May.
 Waves of migrating songbirds, especially warblers, vireos, thrushes, and flycatchers pass through in May and again in late summer and early fall.